What are the best Chinese gay dating apps?

 Good luck on your dating journey.
 Hopefully you can find your future partner on one of these apps!

 For more on Chinese dating in general, check out this article.
-Otherwise, download one of the apps above and start chatting with the lovely locals.
+Otherwise, download one of the Chinese apps and start chatting with the lovely locals.

 For more inspiration